ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The AS MUST include the 'expires_in' parameter.

 * The AS MUST include the 'scope' parameter, when the value included in the access token differs from the one specified by the joining node in the Authorization Request.
-In such a case, the second element of each scope entry MUST be present, and specifies the set of roles that the joining node is actually authorized to take in the OSCORE group for that scope entry, encoded as specified in {{ssec-auth-req}} of this document.
+In such a case, the second element of each scope entry MUST be present and specifies the set of roles that the joining node is actually authorized to take in the OSCORE group for that scope entry, encoded as specified in {{ssec-auth-req}} of this document.

 Furthermore, the AS MAY use the extended format of scope defined in {{Section 7 of RFC9594}} for the 'scope' claim of the access token.
 In such a case, the AS MUST use the CBOR tag with tag number TAG_NUMBER, associated with the CoAP Content-Format CF_ID for the media type "application/aif+cbor" registered in {{ssec-iana-coap-content-format-registry}} of this document (REQ28).